Poisoning the Inner Prediction Logic of Graph Neural Networks for Clean-Label Backdoor Attacks: Experiments

-We further propose four adaptive defenses tailored for logic poisoning.
+\textbf{Attacks Against Adaptive Defense Methods.} We further propose four adaptive defenses tailored for logic poisoning.
 These defense methods are oriented from diverse perspectives, including explainability regularization \textbf{(ER)}, gradient masking \textbf{(GM)}, collaborative defense \textbf{(CD)}, and sampling and masking \textbf{(SAM)}.
 Their shared idea is that penalizing over-reliance on specific samples in predictions can mitigate the risk of poisoned logic.
-Results on Arxiv are reported in the lower part of Tab.~\ref{tab-exp2}, while detailed analysis and evaluations are deferred to Appendix~\ref{sec:append-rebuttal-1}.
+Results on Arxiv are reported in Tab.~\ref{tab-exp2}, while detailed analysis and evaluations are deferred to Appendix~\ref{sec:append-rebuttal-1}.
 From the table, we observe that \method consistently achieves the highest ASR, which exceeds 80\% across various adaptive defenses and datasets.
 The results highlight the resilience of our \method against adaptive defenses, and the superiority of our \method in poisoning inner logic for clean-label backdooring.